 iv Exchange of information

-- DAC6,197 which introduces mandatory disclosure rules for intermediaries such as lawyers, accountants and tax advisers in respect of 'reportable cross-border arrangements', a term that is broadly defined and may catch fund or acquisition structures.
-Member States have to implement this directive by 31 December 2019 to apply from 1 July 2020 and with the first disclosures to be made before 31 August 2019.
-Such first disclosures would cover the period from 25 June 2018.
+- DAC6,196 which introduces mandatory disclosure rules for intermediaries such as lawyers, accountants and tax advisers in respect of 'reportable cross-border arrangements', a term that is broadly defined and may catch fund or acquisition structures.
+Originally, the first disclosures were required to be made by the end of July 2020, but most Member States have made use of the option to defer the first reporting deadlines by six months.
+This option was introduced in June 2020 in light of the continuing covid-19 pandemic.197

-Under Directive 2006/112/EC (VAT Directive), a common system of VAT has been established in the EU under which VAT may be chargeable in respect of goods and services supplied in the course of carrying on a business.
+Under Directive 2006/112/EC, the Principal VAT Directive (PVD),198 a common system of VAT has been established in the EU under which VAT may be chargeable in respect of goods and services supplied in the course of carrying on a business.
 Asset management services provided to a fund by an asset manager would normally be a service supplied in the course of carrying on a business for these purposes.

 Broadly speaking, unless an exemption applies, VAT is chargeable on the consideration paid for such services at a rate set by the relevant Member State.
 Normally, unless the supply of services is cross-border, the supplier (i.e., the asset manager) would have to account to the relevant tax authorities for the applicable VAT and would pass the cost on to the recipient of the supply (i.e., the fund).
 This is likely to be a real cost for the fund (and, ultimately, the investors) because amounts paid to suppliers in respect of VAT can only be recovered from the relevant tax authorities if the fund also makes supplies subject to VAT – which is unlikely.
 Therefore, from the investors' perspective, it would likely be advantageous if the asset management services fell within an exemption from VAT.
 (From the asset manager's perspective, that would be disadvantageous because it would mean that the asset manager makes supplies which are not subject to VAT and, therefore, the asset manager's ability to recover from the relevant tax authorities amounts that it has paid to its own suppliers in respect of VAT is limited, thereby reducing its own profit margin.)

-Generally, asset management is a service subject to VAT, but there is an exemption for 'the management of special investment funds as defined by Member States'.198 Within the confines of the objective of the VAT Directive and the principle of fiscal neutrality, each Member State has discretion to define the scope of the 'special investment fund' (SIF) exemption and, over the years, a number of cases have been brought in the European Courts in respect of it.
-It has been held that the term SIF is specific to the business of undertakings in collective investments,199 but that it cannot be defined to refer to portfolio management in general;200 nor can it be defined in a way that distinguishes between open and closed-ended funds.201 It has also been held that the term does not extend to defined benefit pension schemes or common investment funds pooling the assets of such schemes,202 but that it may extend to certain defined contribution pension schemes where the scheme members bear the investment risk.203 The exemption may also extend to the management of real estate funds where the fund pools investments to spread risk, the risk is borne by the investors and the fund is subject to specific Member State supervision (i.e., regulation), but only to the extent that fund-specific functions, such as investment recommendations and portfolio management, are concerned; the exemption does not apply to the actual management of the immovable property of the fund.204
+Generally, asset management is a service subject to VAT, but there is an exemption for 'the management of special investment funds as defined by Member States'.199 Within the confines of the objective of the VAT Directive and the principle of fiscal neutrality, each Member State has discretion to define the scope of the 'special investment fund' (SIF) exemption and, over the years, a number of cases have been brought in the European Courts in respect of it.
+It has been held that the term SIF is specific to the business of undertakings in collective investments,200 but that it cannot be defined to refer to portfolio management in general;201 nor can it be defined in a way that distinguishes between open and closed-ended funds.202 It has also been held that the term does not extend to defined benefit pension schemes or common investment funds pooling the assets of such schemes,203 but that it may extend to certain defined contribution pension schemes where the scheme members bear the investment risk.204 The exemption may also extend to the management of real estate funds where the fund pools investments to spread risk, the risk is borne by the investors and the fund is subject to specific Member State supervision (i.e., regulation), but only to the extent that fund-specific functions, such as investment recommendations and portfolio management, are concerned; the exemption does not apply to the actual management of the immovable property of the fund.205 Most recently, the CJEU indicated that the services provided through Blackrock's Aladdin platform do not fall within the SIF exemption.206

 The amount of case law demonstrates a degree of uncertainty around the scope of the SIF exemption, which is unfortunate and undesirable.
 If asset management services have been priced on the assumption that the SIF exemption does not apply, the pricing may have to be revisited if this assumption is proven incorrect following a later court decision.
 In the meantime, the asset manager may have recovered amounts from the tax authorities that it was not entitled to recover and accounted to the tax authorities for VAT that was not due, and this situations would, somehow, have to be unwound.
 To the extent that VAT costs have been borne by the fund, investors would want to ensure that the asset manager reclaims from the tax authorities any amount of VAT for which it erroneously accounted and passes any refund on to the fund.